 Shabbat is the seventh day of the Jewish week and a day of rest in Judaism.
-Shabbat is observed from a few minutes before sunset on Friday evening until a few minutes after the appearance of three stars in the sky on Saturday night.
+In traditional homes, Shabbat is observed from a few minutes before sunset on Friday evening until a few minutes after the appearance of three stars in the sky on Saturday night.
 The exact times, therefore, differ from week to week and from place to place, depending on the time of sunset at each location.
-On Shabbat Jews recall the biblical creation account in Genesis, describing God creating the Heavens and the Earth in six days and resting on the seventh.
+On Shabbat, Jews recall the biblical creation account in Genesis, describing God creating the Heavens and the Earth in six days and resting on the seventh.
 It also recalls the giving of the Torah at Mount Sinai, when God commanded the Israelite nation to observe the seventh day and keep it holy.

 There are many beautiful Shabbat-themed stories.
 Hopefully, your child has a growing collection on his/her PJ Library book shelf.
 We've recorded several of our favorite stories for you and your jkid to listen to together.
 Simply click and enjoy!

 Download and print this Shabbat placemat to color and use at your Shabbat table.

 Download and print our Shabbat blessings coloring pages.

 Download and print our Bruchim Haba'im "welcome" sign.

 Download and print our Shabbat conversation starters.

 Download and print our "Magic of Shabbat" blessing and recipe cards.

 Download and print our Shabbat challah recipe.

 Check out these Shabbat customs from Reform Judaism.